 Despite global commitments, half of the world’s population does not yet have full coverage of essential health services at an affordable price.
 The United Nations (UN) is hosting a High Level Meeting (HLM) on UHC on September 23, 2019, to mobilise the highest political support for UHC and adopt a political declaration with milestones for the achievement of UHC by 2030.

 What is IDF doing on occasion of the UN HLM on UHC?

 On occasion of the UN HLM on UHC, IDF is urging global leaders to leave no one behind and ensure all people with diabetes have access to essential care and medicines at an affordable price.

 IDF has launched a UHC selfie campaign focused on the cost of essential diabetes care around the world.
 You can find examples of these selfies in our Flickr gallery.
 IDF is currently developing a calculator for the selfie campaign.
 To find out how you can participate, please visit this page again in the coming weeks.
-By participating, you can support IDF in ensuring that the voices of people with diabetes are heard on occasion of the HLM on UHC.
+By participating, you can support IDF in ensuring that the voices of people with diabetes are heard.

 Every 6 seconds someone in the world is diagnosed with diabetes.
 In 2017, an estimated 425 million adults worldwide were living with diabetes.
 If the current trend continues, it is estimated that this number will increase to 629 million by 2045.
 This is equivalent to 1 in 10 adults.